-The organisation must draw up an Action Plan that includes one short-term ${\rm CO_2}$ reduction target that:
+The organisation must draw up an Action Plan that includes one short-term CO2 reduction target that:

-- a. is suitable for meeting the medium-term CO2 reduction target for the most important activities for scopes 1, 2 and 3 of 2.B.1; - b. is formulated as an absolute target (kg or tonne CO2) or as a relative target (CO2 intensity value) compared to the base year as well as to the last established short-term target; - c. is broken down into separate sub-objectives for each scope or organisational activity such that the target can be monitored; - d. is ambitious given the organisation's own situation and which is ambitious compared to the CO2 reduction target of relevant organisations in its sector and in relation to applicable legal obligations.
-The organisation substantiates which (groups of) organisations in its sector it considers relevant; - e. uses the Trias Energetica37 as a starting point where CO2 reductions that simultaneously result in final energy savings should be preferred over CO2 reductions that result in no or less final energy savings.
+- a. is suitable for meeting the medium-term CO2 reduction target for scope 1, scope 2 and scope 3 of 3.B.1; - is formulated as an absolute target (kg or tonne CO2) or as a relative target (CO2 intensity value) compared to the base year as well as to the last established short-term target; - c. is broken down into separate sub-objectives for each scope or organisational activity such that the target can be monitored; - d. is ambitious given the organisation's own situation and which is ambitious compared to the CO2 reduction target of relevant organisations in its sector and in relation to applicable legal obligations.
+The organisation substantiates which (groups of) organisations in its sector it considers relevant; - e. uses the Trias Energetica41 as a starting point where CO2 reductions that simultaneously result in final energy savings should be preferred over CO2 reductions that result in no or less final energy savings.